mdnsk/leo-translate/README.md

 * First of all you need to install dependencies:
     * `npm install`
-* Next, you need to apply the patch `iframeResizer.patch` to the iFrame Resizer library, because it does not work in extension environment.
-If you have a Linux system, you can do it with the patch command:
-    * `patch node_modules/iframe-resizer/js/iframeResizer.js < iframeResizer.patch`
 * Next, you need to translate all the vue components to plain javascript code with the command:
     * `npm run build`
 * Next, you need to pack the extension into zip-file: